robin-rpr/calos/doc/clearly-run.rst

     :code:`/mnt`, which is inaccessible on the host because namespaces are already set up and *also* inaccessible in the container because of the subsequent pivot into the image.
-Currently, this problem is only detected when :code:`DST` needs to be created: :code:`ch-run` will refuse to follow absolute symlinks in this case, to avoid directory creation surprises.
+Currently, this problem is only detected when :code:`DST` needs to be created: :code:`clearly run` will refuse to follow absolute symlinks in this case, to avoid directory creation surprises.

   :code:`-c`, :code:`--cd=DIR`